Inside the Classroom

 - Remove barriers that prevent students from learning and attaining their full potential.

 - Prepare the students to be the next leaders of their communities.

 After religious studies, Senior Class students do individual work, guided by the teacher and class assistants in their studies of math, language arts, and science.

-During the last 50 minutes of the 4-hour day, Senior Class students study history.
+During the last 50 minutes, Senior Class students study history.
 The instructor teaches the history lessons while students take notes.
 The subjects of history are taught in trimesters during each school year: